GeoFS-Extensions/autoland/README.md

 GeoFS Plugins (formerly GeoFS Autoland) is a [chrome extension](https://chrome.google.com/webstore/detail/flhbafggaeidplgimldpkkhkeikejlfd) combining multiple scripts into one easy-to-use interface.
 This is the repository that hosts all the source code for the extension.
 We've tried to make this repository as easy as possible to navigate.

+GeoFS Plugins is based on the brilliant work of [Karl Cheng](https://github.com/Qantas94Heavy), [Harry Xue](https://github.com/harryxue1999), and [Ethan Shields](https://github.com/SuperCheese21).
+Without their work, this project would not exist.
+The original projects that now make up GeoFS Plugins have long since been abandoned, but their work was still used by the GeoFS community.
+GeoFS Plugins is just picking up where these projects left off.

 If you want to contribute, check out our [contributing guide](CONTRIBUTING.md).
 It contains plenty of useful information on how to contribute to this project.
 Also, check out GitHub's [Open Source Guide](https://opensource.guide/).